 AGENT: “I read the first sentence.
 If I like it, I read the first paragraph.
 If I like that, I read the first page.
 If that works for me, I turn the page.”

 Say what!
 Mike, are you pulling our chain?
 Well, at that same conference I presented a ninety-minute workshop on the opening hook and told that to the attendees.
 “Are you kidding me?” and “Yeah, right” comprised the majority of responses.
-Later that day the conference hosted a literary agents’ panel, two books 2agents from New York, two from California.
+Later that day the conference hosted a literary agents’ panel, two agents from New York, two from California.
 Someone asked the panel, “How do you judge a manuscript?”

 The reply, from one of the New Yorkers (verbatim): “I read the first sentence.
 If I like it, I read the first paragraph.
 If I like that, I read the first page.
 If that works for me, I turn the page.”